-HISTORY OF BLACK FRIDAY
+HISTORY OF BLACK FRIDAY: ONE DAY ONLY?

 While it is difficult to connect this term to the start of the Christmas shopping sales season before its use in the mid-1960s in Philadelphia, the concept appears to go back to the 19th century when Christmas sales followed Thanksgiving Day parades.
-In 1939 President Franklin D Roosevelt set the date of Thanksgiving to the next-to-last Thursday in November rather than the last Thursday of the month, allowing an extra week of shopping before Christmas.
+In 1939, President Franklin D Roosevelt set the date of Thanksgiving to the next-to-last Thursday in November rather than the last Thursday of the month, allowing an extra week of shopping before Christmas.

 - Black Friday Black Humor: this article would be an example of that.

-Will you be getting up at o’dark thirty on Black Friday to “carpe item” via tag team following a typtophanian stupor as a parking vulture?
-Or will you do your brick and mortar shopping the Saturday before Christmas and your cyber-shopping the Monday or Tuesday before?
+Will you be getting up at o’dark thirty on Black Friday to “carpe item” via tag-team following a typtophanian stupor as a parking vulture?
+Or will you do your brick-and-mortar shopping the Saturday before Christmas and your cyber-shopping the Monday or Tuesday before?

 Bill Petro, your friendly neighborhood historian